 Actionable Evidence

 The evidence must be actionable.
-This means that the information that is readily available to the registry operator must be sufficient to enable the registry operator to make a reasonable determination as to whether the Registered Name is being used for one or more forms of DNS Abuse.
+This means that the information that is readily available to the registry operator must be sufficient to enable the registry operator to make a reasonable determination as to whether the Registered Name is being used or was being used for one or more forms of DNS Abuse.
 Registry operators may obtain actionable evidence by reviewing information that they can reasonably and independently access, whether in conjunction with a report of abuse or as part of their own efforts under Specification 11(3)(b) of the Registry Agreement by conducting technical analysis to identify domains being used for DNS Abuse.
 Actionable evidence can also be presented to the registry operator by an external party such as LEA, the relevant registry operator’s trusted or recognized sources, or any other party or source.
 Abuse reporters are encouraged to provide as much information as possible to contribute to ensuring the registry operator has sufficient information to conduct an investigation into potential DNS Abuse.
-For the avoidance of doubt, an abuse report considered incomplete by the registry operator may be deemed actionable if the registry operator has access to sufficient information to reasonably conduct an investigation to determine whether the reported Registered Name is used for DNS Abuse.
+For the avoidance of doubt, an abuse report considered incomplete by the registry operator may still be deemed actionable if the registry operator has access to sufficient information to reasonably conduct an investigation to determine whether the reported Registered Name is used for DNS Abuse.

 After Actionable Evidence, Prompt Action Is Required